 October 18, 1996

 October 18, 1996, Greencastle, Ind. - DePauw University has begun a five-year, $153 million fund-raising campaign that is designed to continue and enhance the selective, liberal arts university's tradition of graduating men and women who become leaders in their professions and communities.
-"The Campaign for DePauw: Leadership for a New Century" was announced at a gala dinner on Friday, October 18, as part of DePauw's Old Gold Weekend.
+"The Campaign for DePauw: Leadership for a New Century" was announced at a gala dinner tonight as part of DePauw's Old Gold Weekend.
 Seven hundred alumni, faculty, students and friends attended.

 Board of Trustees Chairman Ian M. Rolland, a 1955 DePauw graduate and chairman/CEO of Lincoln National Corporation in Fort Wayne, said, "DePauw graduates have achieved positions of leadership in numbers disproportionate to the University's size (2,100 students).
 The objectives of this campaign will underwrite current programs and services and provide financial flexibility that will enable the University to become even more effective in preparing students for leadership roles in the new century."

 DePauw President Robert G. Bottoms announced that the University already has received commitments for $75 million of the Campaign goal.
 More than half of the leadership gifts come from two sources: the $28 million Wright Trust, the largest bequest ever received by the University, and a $10 million unrestricted commitment from Timothy H. and Sharon Williams Ubben, both 1958 DePauw graduates.
 Through the Wright Trust, the University established the John Ellis Wright Scholars Program and the John Ellis Wright Fund for Science.
 Timothy Ubben, managing director of Lincoln Capital Management, Chicago, serves as chairman of the Campaign Executive Committee.